DorkOS

 Architecture

-DorkOS uses a hexagonal (ports & adapters) architecture that allows the same React client to run in two different modes:
+DorkOS uses a hexagonal (ports & adapters) architecture that lets the same React client run in two modes:

-1. Standalone web — Express server + HTTP/SSE communication
+1. Standalone web — Express server with HTTP/SSE communication

-2. Obsidian plugin — In-process services, no server needed
+2. Obsidian plugin — In-process services, no server or network required

 This guide explains how the pieces fit together.